-Mr. Antonio Sánchez Villarreal is the Vice-President and Chief Financial Officer of the Corporation and has been a director since September, 2015.
+Mr. Antonio Sánchez Villarreal is the Vice-President and Chief Financial Officer of the Corporation.
 He was Chief Financial Officer of Pernod Ricard Japan from 2012 to 2015 and was Chief Financial Officer of Jan-Becher from 2009 to 2011.
 He was the Vice-President of Finance for Malibu-Kahlua International from 2005 to 2009; Director of FP&A Allied Domecq North America from 2003 to 2005 and Finance Manager for Allied Domecq North America from 2001 to 2002, after serving as Project Manager in Operations at Allied Domecq Mexico in 2000.
 Mr. Sánchez Villarreal was also a Senior Financial Analyst, Global Operations at Allied Domecq PLC from 1999 to 2000 and started his career as a Financial Analyst at Allied Domecq Spain in 1996.

-Board/Committee Membershi Attendance Attendance (Total)
+Board/Committee Membersh Attendance Attendar nce (Total)

-Board N/A N/A N/A
+Board 5/5 9/9 100%

-Corporate Governance & Nomir nating Committee
+Corporate Governance & Nom inating Committee 2/2

-Retirement Committee
+Retirement Committee 2/2

 Equity Ownership

-Year Voting Class A Common Shares Market Value of Equity Holdings (1)
+Year Voting Class A Common Shares Market Value of Equity Holdings (1) ldings (1)

-June 30, 2015 \$0
+June 30, 2016 666 \$13,520

-June 30, 2014 \$0
+June 30, 2015 0 \$0

-Other Public Board Memberships
+Other Public Board Members ships

 None

-^{}Directors of the Corporation who are acting as Pernod Ricard's nominees hold no shares in the capital of Corby.
+\Directors of the Corporation who are acting as Pernod Ricard's nominees hold no shares in the capital of Corby.